-Yes, there's a big danger factor with motorcycles compared to cars, there’s no seatbelts, airbags or crumple zones on a motorcycle.
+Yes, there's a big danger factor with motorcycles compared to cars, there are no seatbelts, airbags, or crumple zones on a motorcycle.
 You're exposed to the elements, rain, snow, wind, heat, cold, flying debris, bugs… oh the bugs.
 If you’ve ever taken a large bug to the face at a high speed you know what I’m talking about.
 But that's part of the adventure.
 It's what makes it part of the challenge.

 First of all, I’m happy to see you’re still reading.
 That means you’re a hard-core motorcycle enthusiast or simply crazy, or a little of both.
 Well... whichever it is, here’s the route details.

-This challenging and unique Iron Butt Ride will begin on the western edge of the foothills and encompass the entire Sierra Nevada range.
-From Folsom your ride will head north through the Sacramento Valley to Oroville.
-From Oroville you will venture east on a curvy mountain road through the scenic Feather River Canyon located near the northernmost boundary of the Sierra Nevada.
+This challenging and unique Iron Butt Ride (1,000+ Miles in One-Day) will begin on the western edge of the foothills and encompass the entire Sierra Nevada range.
+From Folsom, your ride will head north through the Sacramento Valley to Oroville.
+From Oroville, you will venture east on a curvy mountain road through the scenic Feather River Canyon located near the northernmost boundary of the Sierra Nevada.
 From the east side of the canyon, you will travel southeast through the great Sierra Valley then over Beckwourth Pass to Reno.
-The pass was discovered in the spring of 1850 by James Beckwourth an African American pioneer, mountain man, fur trader and scout.
+The pass was discovered in the spring of 1850 by James Beckwourth an African American pioneer, mountain man, fur trader, and scout.

-From Reno your long journey continues south along the east side of the Sierra Nevada to Topaz.
-From Topaz you will continue south on the Eastern Sierra scenic byway which provides breathtaking views of the Sawtooth Range to wide open expanse of the great Mono Basin.
+From Reno, your long journey continues south along the east side of the Sierra Nevada to Topaz.
+From Topaz you will continue south on the Eastern Sierra Scenic byway which provides breathtaking views of the Sawtooth Range to the wide-open expanse of the great Mono Basin.
 As you continue riding south the road descends as the mountains rise higher and higher along the magnificent eastern escarpment.

-This dual sport adventure ride is perfect for two-cylinder dual sport adventure bikes.
+This dual sport adventure ride is designed for medium (two-cylinder) adventure bikes.